-Bulent Arinc said it was wrong to use "excessive force" against people who started the protests intending to protect the environment.
-However, he said the government does not owe an apology to those who have destroyed property and interfered with people's freedom.
+Deputy Prime Minister Bulent Arinc said it was wrong to use "excessive force" against the marchers.
+But he refused to apologize to those who he says have destroyed property and interfered with people's freedom.

 "The use of excessive force shown against the people who initially started this protest with the motive of protecting the environment was wrong.
 And it was unfair.
 So I apologize to those citizens, I can definitely say that.
 But I do not think we need to apologize to those who create destruction of public property in the streets and who try to prevent the freedom of the people in the streets.''